pypi/warehouse/docs/index.rst

    ui-principles
    security

-Warehouse is a new code base that implements a `Python package index (repository)`_.
-It is being `actively developed`_ and will eventually power PyPI_ and replace an older code base that is currently powering PyPI.
-You can see a beta version of Warehouse at https://pypi.org/ and you can read the `Warehouse roadmap`_.
+Warehouse is a `web application`_ that implements the canonical `Python package index (repository)`_; its production deployment is PyPI_.
+It replaces an older code base that powered pypi.python.org.

 The goal is to improve PyPI by making it: